MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 The capacity utilization page offers an overview of the environment-assigned capacities.
 It details their usage and provides suggestions and insights for more efficient management of automation and the desktop infrastructure.

-The overview page provides insights for hosted RPA capacity, process capacity, or legacy unattended RPA capacity including:
+The overview page provides insights for Hosted Process capacity, process capacity, or legacy unattended RPA capacity including:

 - A breakdown of each capacity utilization (user's consumption / others' consumption / capacity available / capacity in overage).
 - Insights and recommendation on compliance issues.